Skip to content

 Now that your development environment is ready, let’s learn how to use the 1fe Playground to develop and test your widget interactively.

-β†’ Step 2: Using the Playground for Development
+β†’ Step 2: Learn about the Playground

 In the next step, we will explore the playground to learn more of it’s features.